RuilinYang-beta/RuilinYang-beta/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I am Ruilin Yang 🙋
+### Hi, I am Ruilin Yang 👋

 - 📜 I am currently study at TU Hamburg, Germany.

 - 🎓 I hold a Bachelor degree in Computer Science & Engineering at University of Twente, the Netherlands.
 - 🔨 I am looking for opportunities to work as a frontend/full-stack software engineer.
+- 🕹️ Here are some of my projects: [ruilinYang-beta.github.io](ruilinYang-beta.github.io)
+- 🤝 You can reach me at ruilin.yang@protonmail.com.
 - 😊 Fun fact: I have a nephew that looks very much like me!
 And yeah we are good friend!